-There are other surgical approaches or the option of observation of the hydrocele.
-A needle and syringe can be used to suck the fluid out of the hydrocele.
+A needle and syringe can be used to suck the fluid out of the cyst.
 This has the risk of introducing infection and causing bleeding.
 The fluid will invariably recollect over a period of time.
+There are also other surgical options.